sahilrajput03/my-customized-cra/Readme.md

 ### For sublime to fix jsx return type errors, just do

-Add "typescript_tsdk": "node_modules/typescript/lib" in user settings of typescript in sublime text.
+**react jsx is brocken for sublime** -> Add "typescript_tsdk": "node_modules/typescript/lib" in user settings of typescript in sublime text.
 src: https://stackoverflow.com/a/65552270 , Yikes!

 Thanks.